"""Functions for simulating power spectra."""

 Rotating Power Spectra:

-value required to create the requested aperiodic exponent with the requested
+have offset value required to create the given aperiodic exponent with the requested

 of the data post rotation, and not the entered value.